 Located on the out-of-the-way northeast coast, Morgan Lewis Beach is one of the most remote beaches in Barbados.
 Whatever time of year you choose to visit you can almost guarantee it’ll be deserted.
 Here you will be greeted by an endless expanse of golden sand and huge Atlantic waves crashing at the shore.

-This beach is not safe for swimming but it’s a great spot for wildlife spotting and especially beach-combing.
-Many visitors also find it an ideal area for surfing, horse-riding, kite flying and other outdoor activities.
+This beach is not safe for swimming but it’s a great spot for wildlife spotting and beach-combing.
+Many visitors also come here for surfing, horse-riding and other outdoor activities.

-A description of Morgan Lewis Beach wouldn’t be complete without a mention of the nearby Morgan Lewis Mill.
-Located in the northern parish of St Andrew overlooking the Scotland District, it’s one of the only two intact and restored sugar mills in the Caribbean.
-Visitors can go on guided tours of the mill or enjoy drinks and snacks at its Grind Artisan Cafe.
+Nearby is Morgan Lewis Mill located in the northern parish of St Andrew overlooking the Scotland District.
+It’s one of the only two intact and restored sugar mills in the entire Caribbean.
+Visitors can go on guided tours of the mill or enjoy drinks and snacks at its onsite cafe.

 The best beaches on the south coast